Vince Coleman (baseball): New York Mets

 Coleman left for the Mets after the 1990 season via free agency, signing a four-year, $11.95 million contract.
-However, his career took a quick downward spiral.
+However, his career took a quick downward turn.
 He missed 215 games (out of a possible 486) due to numerous injuries and suspensions.
 Coleman was one of three Met players named in a sexual assault complaint filed by a 31-year-old woman in Florida, although prosecutors did not pursue charges in the case.
 His base-stealing strategy became increasingly suspect; he often ignored or misinterpreted his coaches' signs on the basepaths.
 He was also very difficult to get along with.
 He got into an argument with coach Mike Cubbage at the end of his first season with the Mets, which was a factor in manager Bud Harrelson's ouster.
 In September 1992, he got into a fight with Harrelson's successor, Jeff Torborg, and was suspended without pay for the rest of the season.

-The Mets seemingly had enough and tried to trade him, but there were no takers.
-In April 1993, Coleman injured Dwight Gooden's arm by recklessly swinging a golf club in the clubhouse.
+The Mets seemingly had enough and tried to trade Coleman, but there were no takers.
+In April 1993, Coleman injured Dwight Gooden's arm by swinging a golf club in the clubhouse.
 Three months later, Coleman was charged with endangerment when he threw a lit firecracker into a crowd of baseball fans waiting for autographs in the Dodger Stadium parking lot.
 The explosion injured three children, including a two-year-old, Amanda Santos.
 He was sentenced to 200 hours of community service for the incident while the Mets suspended him with pay.
 On August 26, the Mets announced that as part of a general house-cleaning of the clubhouse, Coleman would not return in 1994.
 Manager Dallas Green said that while Coleman had played well, he did not think he had the "head and heart and belly" he wanted to see on the team.